mulefish/discriminator/README.md

 Currently:
   - node server.js
   - http://localhost:3000/nn.html
+TODO: TensorFlow...

 # PATH 2:
 Bayesian Classifier
 node

+# THOUGHTS 1 vs 2:
+Bayesian is good, no doubt.
+And very generalizable.
+Its weakness/strength is that is does NOT care about 'normalized data'.
+But using TensorFlow and NeuralNets is so sexy...
+See http://localhost:3000/nn.html for my current experiments with TensorFlow neural net...   ...atm ( Dec 9 ) I am trying to get a neural net to 'take a number, double it and subtract 1 from that' ( so '10' ought to be '19') -- you can see that my NN is VERY VERY sloppy.
+As to 'thought 2' ( Bayes ) that is unsexy but pretty straight forward.
+The rest of this readme will be focused on Bayes ( https://en.wikipedia.org/wiki/Bayes%27_theorem ).

+# HOW to run this PATH 2
+After cloning:
+ - cd public/logic
+ - node step1_generateData.js
+ - node step2_trainClassifier.js
+ - node step3_classifyData.js

 # Size?
 Bytes?
 Is it big?
 Well, in the 10000 training run the bytes here is 21MB.
 But that collapses to a mere 0.0005MB after training.
 And Discriminator object itself is 0.0015MB bytes.